ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 1. Task transparency is enforced since aggregator task must be created using the same parameters client sent.

-2. No need for out-of-band task orchestration between leader and helpers, any leaders and helpers can work on the same DAP task, therefore making adoption of DAP easier.
+2. No need for out-of-band task orchestration between leader and helpers, all information required for aggregating a report is included in the report itself.
+Any leaders and helpers can work on the same DAP task, therefore making adoption of DAP easier.

-3. A "task" now means the same task ID and same task configuration, including parameters for choosing VDAF.
-Therefore, reports from one task will only be aggregated with one VDAF.
-For the same reason, if a malicious client changes the task ID or task configuration, its report will be aggregated in a different task, with other poison reports from the same malicious attack.
-The "good" reports will not be polluted.

-Because extension is used in HPKE's AAD, by including all task configurations in the extension, malicious leader cannot change the task configuration to mislead helpers to reduce privacy guarantee, for e.g. by reducing `min_batch_size`.

 This extension affects upload, aggregate and collect sub-protocols.